-The School Board, with the assistance of the Super-

-intendent, school principals, teachers, and bus drivers, parents, pupils, the Department of Transportation and local agencies and officials responsible for traffic safety, shall annually conduct a survey and report on those hazards on or near public sidewalks, streets, and highways which endanger the life or threaten the health or safety of pupils between their homes and the school in which they are enrolled.
-Reports shall be submitted promptly in writing to the mayor or manager of the city, to the board of county commissioners or to the Department of Transportation, according to the location of the hazard reported, and, until such hazards are corrected, the school board shall take or cause to be taken such precautions as are necessary to safeguard pupils, as provided in Section 234.082, Florida Statutes.
+The School Board, with the assistance of the Superintendent, school principals, teachers, bus drivers, parents, pupils, the Department of Transportation and local agencies and officials responsible for traffic safety, shall annually conduct a survey and report on those hazards on or near public sidewalks, streets, and highways which endanger the life or threaten the health or safety of pupils between their homes and the school in which Reports shall be submitted they are enrolled. promptly in writing to the mayor or manager of the city, to the Board of County Commissioners or to the Department of Transportation, according to the location of the hazard reported, and, until such hazards are corrected, the School Board shall take or cause to be taken such precautions as are necessary to safeguard pupils, as provided in Section 234.082, Florida Statutes.

-3.2 INSTRUCTIONAL MATERIALS
+3.2.
+INSTRUCTIONAL MATERIALS

-The principal of each school shall submit to the Superintendent an annual inventory of textbooks and other instructional materials for his school not later than June 30, upon a form approved by the School Board and provided by the Superintendent.
+The principal of each school shall submit to the Superintendent an annual inventory of textbooks and other instructional materials for his school, not later than June 30, upon a form approved by the School Board and provided by the Superintendent.